leafsphp/docs/src/docs/http/cors.md

 :::

-Since CORS is a common pain point for web developers, Leaf provides a simple way to deal with most CORS issues.
-Of course, you can always handle CORS manually, but this module just offers a more convenient and flexible way to do so.
-It is heavily inspired by the ExpressJS [CORS package](https://github.com/expressjs/cors).
+Since CORS is a common pain point for web developers, Leaf provides a first-party integration that takes care of all the heavy lifting for you.

 ## Setting Up